Close-your-eyes/Mapping_SNP_to_protein/README.md

 ![alt
 text](20220806_snp_to_protein_fcmr_files/figure-html/get%20genomic%20and%20exon%20data%20for%20FCMR%20with%20bioMart-4.png)

-The pairwise alignments of exons against the genomic sequence allows us to map genomic snp position to mRNA levels and subsequently to protein level.
+The pairwise alignments of exons against the genomic sequence matches genomic coordinates to nucleotide positions in exons (or vice versa).
+Subsequently, this enables us to map genomic snp position to mRNA and protein level.

 ``` r
 # get genomic start and end positions for each exon by aligning exons to DNA minus strand